FlexIP Services IP Address Public Policy

 • Resolver DNS

-FlexNetworks provides primary and secondary Doman Name Service (DNS) for resolver purposes only.
-DNS is the basic network service that translates host domain names into corresponding IP addresses, and vice-versa.
+Doman Name Service (DNS) is the basic network service that translates host domain names into corresponding IP addresses, and vice-versa.
+FlexNetworks does not provide primary and/or secondary DNS resolvers.

-If requesting Reverse DNS for FlexNetworks IP Address space, these requests cannot be completed until FlexNetworks-provided IP addresses have been provisioned.
-Customers are advised to email completed Reverse DNS requests or technical questions to provisioning@flexnetworks.ca.
+When requesting Reverse DNS (PTR Record) for your FlexNetworks IP Address space, Customers are advised to email Reverse DNS requests or technical questions to provisioning@flexnetworks.ca.

 • BGP